frigate-nvr/apple-silicon-detector/README.md

 make run
 ```

-The detector will automatically use the configured model and start communicating with Frigate.
+The detector will automatically use the model in the Frigate communication and start communicating with Frigate.
+See [the Frigate documentation](https://deploy-preview-19787--frigate-docs.netlify.app/configuration/object_detectors#apple-silicon-detector) for instructions on setting up the detector.

 ## What's Included